-a youth leader in Ramallah who helped organize a protest at the Kalandia checkpoint on Sunday.
+a youth leader in Ramallah who helped organize a protest at the Qalandiya checkpoint on Sunday.

 AMY GOODMAN: Palestinian President Mahmoud Abbas has declared three days of mourning for the 14 Palestinians killed when Israeli troops opened fire on mass protests at Israel’s multiple borders Sunday.
 In an unprecedented action, Palestinian refugees from Syria, Jordan and Lebanon, as well as residents of Gaza, tried to enter Israel.
 In addition to those killed, hundreds of people were wounded.
 As many as 300 people from Syria overwhelmed border patrols and briefly entered Israel.
 One protester described the Syria action from the hospital.

 WOUNDED PROTESTER: [translated] We crossed the border and entered Majdal Shams.
 We clashed with the Israeli army.
 We threw stones, and they fired back at us.
 I was shot in my leg.
 Some people are still there.
 And some people were killed.

 AMY GOODMAN: The mass protests came on the day that Palestinians call Nakba Day, when they mourn the 1948 establishment of Israel because of the mass expulsion of Palestinians.
 Lebanon, Syria and Jordan are home to hundreds of thousands of Palestinian refugees who were driven out of their homes in 1948.
 The bulk of Sunday’s deaths came in Lebanon, where 10 Palestinian youths were killed in the southern border town of Maroun al-Ras.

 MOUFID SATEH: [translated] I tell the whole world that they should know that after May 15th and after this massacre, the Palestinians will hold their heads up high and will not surrender and lay down their arms until Palestine is liberated.